jahorwitz/sample-node-api/README.md

-# sample-node-api
+# Node.js Middle Service Template

-Simple node api service for retrieving json data
+Simple node api service for retrieving data

+## Notes

+.env file was included as part of the template as an example.
+When cloning your repository, add this file to the .gitignore so it is not committed.

 ## Get Started